sivaganeshnallagorla-spec/Rural-Entrepreneurship-Platform/README.md

 - LocalStorage persistence: session, products, orders, notifications, language, theme, registered users
 - Analytics: charts with Recharts (admin dashboard)
 - UX: smooth scrolling, IntersectionObserver animations on landing page

+## 🆕 Latest Updates

+### Knowledge Center Management (Admin)
+- **Dynamic Content System**: Knowledge Center is now fully manageable by admins
+- **Category Management**: Create, edit, and delete learning categories with custom icons and colors
+- **Resource Management**: Add, edit, and delete learning resources (articles/videos)
+- **External Link Support**: Add URLs to YouTube videos, blog posts, and articles from any website
+- **Flexible Content**: Resources can have either description text or external URL (or both)
+- **Persistent Storage**: All changes saved to LocalStorage for immediate availability
+- **Admin Interface**: Dedicated management page at `/admin/knowledge` with search and filtering
+- **User Experience**: Resources with URLs open in new tabs with security attributes

+This makes the platform feel alive and up-to-date, transforming static demo content into a real LMS/knowledge base experience.

 ## 🔮 Future Enhancements